sfc-gh-mkobel/hybrid-table-quickstart/README.md

 Second We'll execute a multi-statement DML that will:
 - Update the relevant truck record in the TRUCK Hybrid table.
 - Update the corresponding record in the TRUCK_HISTORY table by setting the RECORD_END_TIME to mark the end of its validity.
-- Create a new record in the TRUCK_HISTORY table, capturing the updated information.
+- Insert a new record in the TRUCK_HISTORY table, capturing the updated information.

 Finally, [COMMIT](https://docs.snowflake.com/en/sql-reference/sql/commit) the transaction.